 - “Crazy Creek” camp chair

-If you are in need of any of the items on the above list, specifically outdoor gear, there is a Walkabout Outfitters in downtown Harrisonburg, located t 90 N Main St, Harrisonburg, VA, 22802.
+If you are in need of any of the items on the above list, specifically outdoor gear, you can find what you need at Walkabout Outfitters, 90 N Main St, Harrisonburg, VA, 22802, which is just 15 minutes from Camp Horizons.

 Arrival/check-in takes place from 3:00pm-4:30pm on the first day of the camp session (Sunday).
 Upon arrival to Camp Horizons, you will be greeted by one of our directors and you will be directed to parking, check-in, etc. If for some reason you will be late, please call our office (540.896.7600) to let us know ASAP so we can make appropriate arrangements to ensure a warm welcome for your camper.
 The entrance road is closed prior to check-in, but early arrivals are welcome to park along our entrance road and enjoy the picturesque scenery until check-in begins at 3:00pm sharp.